Coast Guard, DHS.

 Start Amendment Part

 (a) Location.
-The following area is a safety zone: All navigable waters of the Washington Channel within 200 feet of the fireworks barge which will be located within an area bounded on the south by latitude 38°52′30″ W, and bounded on the north by the southern extent of the Francis Case (I-395) Memorial Bridge, located at Washington, DC.
-All coordinates refer to datum NAD 1983.
+The following area is a safety zone: All navigable waters of the Washington Channel within 200 feet of the fireworks barge which will be located within an area bounded on the south by latitude 38°52′30″ N, and bounded on the north by the southern extent of the Francis Case (I-395) Memorial Bridge, located at Washington, DC.
+These coordinates are based on datum NAD 1983.

 (b) Definitions.
 As used in this section: